 In 3 days, over 1,200 miles, shared between over 50 colleagues and festival goers, in a heatwave, with sweat, tears and sore legs...we nailed it, raising over £1,000 for the charity.

 Volunteers attended the re-opening of TCT Unit at Alder Hey Children’s Hospital in September and the UCLH – University College London Hospitals Supporter Day - one of their largest treatment centres.
-Impact were also priveledged to be part of the Corporate Volunteering team at the FYSOT conference for 18-24 year olds in November – an extremely powerful, and life changing experience.
+Impact were also privileged to be part of the Corporate Volunteering team at the FYSOT conference for 18-24 year olds in November – an extremely powerful, and life changing experience.

 Fundraising at Impact continues throughout the year; Impact colleagues have baked and eaten a host of cakes in support of TCT, as well as digging deep to support several key raffles held over the year.
 We were also delighted to raise over £1,000 alone on just one auction prize at our recent Snowflake Ball, held in Windermere, Lake District!

-Impact have been working in closew partnership with the North West Outreach Team who have recently won a prestigious award for the scheme.
+Impact have been working in close partnership with the North West Outreach Team who have recently won a prestigious award for the scheme.
 TCT's Nursing & Support Service pilot project took 2 years to complete and provided independent, integrated specialist nursing and support to young people with cancer across the North West of England.Read the full story here.

 What’s next in 2016!?

 Impact volunteers will be gathering together to offer help and support at our 2016 family day for the North West region.
-We will also be finialising our plans to engage further with the charity by inviting young people onto our annual children’s holiday.
+We will also be finalising our plans to engage further with the charity by inviting young people onto our annual children’s holiday.

 'Many thanks to you all for all your hard work and support during this year and here’s looking forward to more great collaboration in 2016’ (David Wright, TCT Lead Nurse for Teenagers and Young Adults)